-Google Keep update brings reminders and other improvements, Chrome for Android also updatedAlex Wagner - Deputy Managing Editor, News Desk
+Google Keep update brings reminders and other improvements, Chrome for Android also updatedAlex Wagner - Editorial Director of News and Content

 Take note, Google apps lovers on Android, because today El Goog announced noteworthy updates to a couple of its apps.
 First up is Google Keep, the company's note-taking app that first debuted earlier this year.
 Keep now features the ability to set reminders based on time or location.
 Reminders can be set for either a specific time or a general time of day, and the app will suggest nearby locations when the user starts to enter the name of a place.
 The reminders can also be snoozed when the user isn't ready to deal with an alert.